-Social Distancing Net Cricket Matches - 1 v 1 now playable!
+Social Distancing Net Cricket Matches - A Return to Competitive Cricket

-It may well be that 11 a side full cricket matches aren't permitted this summer in the UK, and other countries due to Covid-19.
-We're still being positive and hoping that won't be the case but we've also come up with a back up idea so competitive cricket matches can be played between teams whilst still observing Social Distancing once we're all allowed to mix in slightly larger groups.
+It may well be that 11 a side full cricket matches aren't permitted this summer in the UK.
+We're still being positive and hoping that won't be the case but we've also come up with a back up idea so competitive cricket matches can be played between teams whilst still observing Social Distancing.

-We have developed a scoresheet for you to use, which you can download:-
+We have developed a scoresheet for you to use.
+Please contact us if you would like that.

 To maintain social distancing, only one player from each team, plus an umpire, are allowed in each net.
-The umpire should run the game from behind the net, as required by Social Distancing.
 Any other players must be outside of the net and observing social distancing.
 Players must use their own ball which cannot be shared with other players.

 All non-batting bowlers bowl overs, as above, against each batter.
-In 2-5 a side matches, the next batter must be ready to bat as soon as the previous batter leaves the net.
+In 2-5 a side matches, the next batter should be padded up ready to bat as soon as the previous batter leaves the net.

 Run Scoring Hitting the ball into either of the first two side nets closest to the batter – 1 run Hitting the ball into the 3rd net from the batter – 2 runs Hitting the ball into other side nets before the bowler’s stumps – 3 runs Hitting the ball along the ground past the bowler’s stumps, without hitting a net before it passes – 4 runs Hitting the ball in the air past the bowler’s stumps, without hitting a net before it passes – 6 runs